 If the selected mobile device sends headers with each request, they are listed here.
 You can edit them if necessary.

 Add parameters to the script after it has been recorded and plays back successfully.
-On this tab, you can define a parameter by entering a value you entered when the script was recorded and providing a descriptive name to identify the parameter within the Recorder and the Dynatrace Portal.
+On this tab, you can define a parameter by entering a value you entered when the script was recorded and providing a descriptive name to identify the parameter within the Recorder and the Synthetic Classic Portal.
 The parameters are defined at the script level.

 Parameters are stored in the script's JSON structure within an array named

 Parameters can be referenced from within a Custom action as well as used within a standard action using the backtick method.

 The Apply Parameter button in the Type and FormFill action panes auto-generates a reference to the parameter chosen from the list and automatically wraps the statement in backticks in order for it to be evaluated.

 For example, when you originally recorded the script, you may have used the account number